-Shared use paths are not replacements for on-street bike lanes.
-Within a roadway right of way, bike lanes are the safest, most efficient bicycle facility.
+Shared use paths are not replacements for on-street bicycle lanes.
+Within a roadway right of way, bicycle lanes are the safest, most efficient bicycle facility.
 When paths are located immediately adjacent to roadways, some operational problems are likely to occur:

-- 1. Paths require one direction of bicycle traffic to ride against motor vehicle traffic, which is contrary to the normal Rules of the Road.
+- Paths require one direction of bicycle traffic to ride against motor vehicle traffic, which is contrary to the normal Rules of the Road.
 Motorists are not in the habit of scanning for traffic from that direction. - 2.
 At path ends, bicyclists riding against traffic will tend to continue to travel on the wrong side of the street, as do bicyclists getting on to a path.
 Wrong-way travel by bicyclists is a major cause of bicycle/automobile crashes and should be discouraged. - 3.
-Many bicyclists will use the roadway instead of the path because they have found the roadway to be safer, less congested, more convenient, or better maintained. - 4.
-Bicyclists using shared use paths generally are required to stop or yield at all cross streets and driveways.
-Bicyclists using the through roadway have the same priority over cross traffic, because they have the same right of way as motorists. - 5.
-Because of the proximity of motor vehicle traffic to opposing bicycle traffic, barriers may be necessary.
-Barriers keep motor vehicles separated from paths and path users from traffic lanes but reduce maneuvering room and can complicate maintenance.
+Many bicyclists will use the roadway instead of the path because they have found the roadway to be safer, less congested, more convenient, or better maintained.